intel/neural-compressor/docs/source/tuning_strategies.md

 ```

 ### Traverse
-Once the `tuning space` was constructed, user can specify the traverse logic by setting the `quant_level` field with `0` or `1` in the `PostTrainingQuantConfig` (`QuantizationAwareTrainingConfig`), or the `strategy` field with strategy name in the `TuningCriterion`.
+Once the `tuning space` was constructed, user can specify the traverse logic by setting the `quant_level` field with `0` or `1` in the `PostTrainingQuantConfig`, or the `strategy` field with strategy name in the `TuningCriterion`.
 The priority of `quant_level` is higher than `strategy`, which means the `quant_level` should be set to `1` if user wants to specify the traverse logic by strategy name.
 The design and usage of each traverse logic is introduced in the following session.

 ## Traverse Logic

 ### O0

 #### Design
-The quantization level `O0` is designed for user who want to keep the accuracy of the model after quantization.
+The quantization level `0` is designed for user who want to keep the accuracy of the model after quantization.
 It starts with the original(`fp32`) model, and then quantize the OPs to lower precision OP type wisely and OP wisely.
 #### Usage

-To use `O0`, the `quant_level` field should be set to `0` in `PostTrainingQuantConfig` (or `QuantizationAwareTrainingConfig`).
+To use quantization level `0`, the `quant_level` field should be set to `0` in `PostTrainingQuantConfig`.

 ```python
 from neural_compressor.config PostTrainingQuantConfig, TuningCriterion